tealeeseng/RoboND-Perception-Project/project3-writeup.md

 #### 2. Exercise 2 steps: Pipeline including clustering for segmentation implemented.
 ##### Euclidean Clustering
 I apply Euclidean Clustering to segmentate objects out in point cloud.
-We need to apply trial and error method to find out the parameters.
-Object points count are heavily depends on previous stages, especially Voxel Grid Downsampling stage.
+We need to apply trial and error method to find out parameters.
+Object points count is heavily affecting from previous stages, especially Voxel Grid Downsampling stage.
 If ClusterTolerance is too large, it removes small objects, but if ClusterTolerance is too small, it creates more objects for detection.
 I set MaxClusterSize to 800 which doesn't remove big object like snack, but if i set to 500, snack object will be break down to 2 smaller objects, and failed object detection.
 Eventually, I set **0.03** as ClusterTolerance, MinClusterSize at **30**, and MaxClusterSize at **800**.